reactiveui/website/input/docs/handbook/routing/index.md

 <img src="./routing.gif" width="60%" />

 Now ReactiveUI's view model-first routing should work as expected. `IScreen`s and `RoutedViewHost`s can be nested any number of levels without impacting routing.
-However, this only works for XAML pages; for modal and pop-up dialogs it's better to use [Interactions](../interactions).
+However, this only works for XAML pages; for modal and pop-up dialogs [Interactions](../interactions) are a better choice.

-> **Note:** If you experience any difficulties with this tutorial, you can join the [ReactiveUI Slack](https://reactiveui.net/slack) channel ask questions.
-We are always ready to help out.
+> **Note:** If you experience any difficulties with this tutorial, you can join the [ReactiveUI Slack](https://reactiveui.net/slack) channel and ask for help.
+We are always ready to give a hand.

 # View Location